milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 In carrying out these purposes, we combine data we collect from different contexts (for example, from your use of two Microsoft products) or obtain from third parties to give you a more seamless, consistent, and personalized experience, to make informed business decisions, and for other legitimate purposes.

 Our processing of personal data for these purposes includes both automated and manual (human) methods of processing.
 Our automated methods often are related to and supported by our manual methods.
 For example, to build, train, and improve the accuracy of our automated methods of processing (including artificial intelligence or AI), we manually review some of the output produced by the automated methods against the underlying data.

+As part of our efforts to improve and develop our products, we may use your data to develop and train our AI models.
+Learn more here.

 Learn more
 Top of page